citp/privacy-policy-historical/s/sq/sql/sqlservercentral.com.md

 ###  2.1 Your consent

-By using our website, or giving us your details, at an exhibition, you consent to the collection and use of this information by SQLServerCentral.com and its owner Red Gate Software Limited.
+By using our website, or giving us your details, at an exhibition, you consent to the collection and use of this information by SQLServerCentral.com and its owner Redgate Software Limited.
 If we decide to change our privacy policy, we will post those changes on this page so that you are always aware of what information we collect, how we use it and under what circumstances we would disclose it.

 ###  2.2 Contacting us

 You have the right to access your information held by SQLServerCentral.com (for which we may charge a small fee) and where necessary, to have it amended.
-You can also request not to receive marketing information from SQLServerCentral.com and Red Gate Software Limited.
-For more details, please contact: Data Protection, SQLServerCentral.com, Red Gate Software, Newnham House, Cambridge Business Park, Cambridge, CB4 0WZ, United Kingdom or email privacy@SQLServerCentral.com.
+You can also request not to receive marketing information from SQLServerCentral.com and Redgate Software Limited.
+For more details, please contact: Data Protection, SQLServerCentral.com, Redgate Software, Newnham House, Cambridge Business Park, Cambridge, CB4 0WZ, United Kingdom or email privacy@SQLServerCentral.com.